 Cadets – Click for more information

-The comprehensive and highly-regarded 12-month Cadetship program additionally rotates aspiring young journalists through disciplines including general news, finance, politics, courts, entertainment, video, sport and racing.
+A comprehensive and highly-regarded 12-month Cadetship program rotates aspiring young journalists through disciplines including general news, finance, politics, courts, entertainment, video, sport and racing.
 Cadets must achieve 120 words per minute in Teeline shorthand to graduate.

 Reporters and News Producers

-Our Visual Media desk comprises talented photographers and videographers around Australia and New Zealand, all of whom are dedicated to bringing super-fast images and videos from the front-lines as action unfolds.
+Our Visual Media desk comprises talented photographers and videographers around Australia and New Zealand, all of whom are dedicated to bringing fast-file images and videos from the front-lines as action unfolds.

-Pagemasters employs scores of subeditors across Australasia, Asia and the UK.
+Pagemasters employs a significant number of subeditors across Australasia, Asia and the UK.
 Their role is to edit stories so they are ready for publication in websites, newspapers, magazines and specialist publications.
-Subeditors are production journalists able to quickly check stories for accuracy, lucidity and legal pitfalls, make careful edits to adjust story lengths then add enticing headlines and captions.
+Subeditors are able to quickly check stories for accuracy, lucidity and legal pitfalls, make careful edits to adjust story lengths then add enticing headlines and captions.
 Layout subeditors will do all of the above as well as swiftly designing newspaper or web pages.